SvetlinZarev/coding-challenges/leetcode/1300 - 1399/1337 - The K Weakest Rows in a Matrix.md

         }
     }

-    // Iterate in reverse order, because we are poping the largest elements first let mut answer = vec![0; k as usize];
+    // Iterate in reverse order, because we are popping the largest elements first let mut answer = vec![0; k as usize];
     for x in answer.iter_mut().rev() {
         // SAFETY: we will always have exact;y `k` elements in the PQ